AdamWagner/stackline/README.md

 stackline is licensed under the [&nearr;&nbsp;MIT&nbsp;License](stackline-license), the same license used by [yabai](https://github.com/koekeishiya/yabai/blob/master/LICENSE.txt) and [hammerspoon](https://github.com/Hammerspoon/hammerspoon/blob/master/LICENSE).

-MIT is a simple permissive license with conditions only requiring preservation of copyright and license notices.
+MIT is a simple permissive license with conditions only requiring the preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 [MIT](LICENSE) © Adam Wagner